-- 1. The impact of changed hospital workflows on the continued involvement of people with cognitive impairment and their care partners/advocates in their goal-directed care. - 3.
+- 1. The impact of changed hospital workflows on the continued involvement of people with cognitive impairment and their care partners/advocates in their goal-directed care. - 2.
+The impact of visitor bans, which can prevent patients with cognitive impairment from being supported to participate effectively in decisions about their hospital care.
+This may be especially the case for people with a Culturally and Linguistically Diverse (CALD) or Aboriginal and Torres Strait Islander backgrounds. - 3.
 An increased risk of delirium as a result of cognitive impairment while in hospital with COVID-19 or other illness, and increased risk of poor outcomes as a result of delirium management during COVID-19 pandemic. - 4.
 The impact of COVID-19 infection control policies, particularly personal protective equipment (PPE) requirements, on cognitive impairment management strategies in acute settings masks and gowns can cause confusion for people with cognitive impairment and may contribute to increased expression of behaviours (such as anxiety, disorientation, exit seeking, agitation and aggression) that can compromise patient and clinician safety. - 5.
 There could be a possible increase in the use of pharmacological (often referred to as chemical) and physical restraint.
 Restraint usage can seriously impact long term physical and cognitive functioning, and mortality, for people with cognitive impairment.